Apachi1337/my-devops-journey/linux/OvertTheWire - Level 1.md

 ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If
 ```

-Once we are logged in we use the `ls` command to see what files are available in the directory.
+Once logged in we use the `ls` command to see what files are available in the directory.
 ```bash
 ls
 ```